For most of the British Army's history, cooks were organised on a regiment-by-regiment basis. This included the use of civilian contractors.

 The ACC continued to supply cooks to all British Army units, including the Gurkhas and the Special Air Service, until 1993.
 That year, it was merged with the Royal Corps of Transport, the Royal Army Ordnance Corps, the Royal Pioneer Corps and the Royal Engineers Postal and Courier Service to form the Royal Logistic Corps.

-Explore the history and collections of the Army Catering Corps by visiting The Royal Logistic Corps Museum.
+Discover more about the Army Catering Corps by visiting the Royal Logistic Corps Museum near Winchester.